Six-Steps to Get Into Nuclear

 It is good to get an overview of the industry within the country where you will be working and the demand for nuclear technology.

-An excellent resource for this is the Country Profile provided by the World Nuclear Association.
+An excellent resource for this is the Country Profiles provided by the World Nuclear Association.
 Click on your particular country to get an overview of the nuclear industry within that part of the world.

 For a more general overview of the nuclear industry, the uses of the technology and how nuclear energy forms part of a clean, sustainable future, head on over to our ‘what is nuclear’ pages on GetIntoNuclear.com.